MarzieAmiri/multilevel-prediction-hospital-length-of-stay/README.md

 ## What's this about?

 We wanted to see if adding hospital-level info (bed size, teaching status, etc.) and regional factors could improve LOS predictions.
-Turns out, it does — hierarchical models that account for these factors outperform simpler approaches.
+Turns out, it does.
+Hierarchical models that account for these factors outperform simpler approaches.

 The data comes from the 2019 National Inpatient Sample (NIS), which has about 7 million hospital stays.
 We sampled 1 million records for this analysis.